How Cannabis Affects Men vs. Women

-Patients and doctors agree — marijuana is an incredible therapeutic substance.
-From pain relief to muscle spasm treatment, cannabis and its chemical compounds are potent tools in medicine.
-However, there’s still plenty to be learned about this plant and its effects on humans.
-While much of the focus has been dedicated to the therapeutic effects of cannabis, one of the big questions yet to be fully answered is how marijuana effects men versus women.
+Research has shown that marijuana can provide relief from a wide variety of medical conditions.
+But there’s still plenty to be learned about this plant and its effects on humans.
+While most research has focused on the therapeutic effects of cannabis, one of the big questions yet to be fully answered is how marijuana affects men versus women.

-While it may seem like something that should have already been analyzed, identifying the differences between men’s and women’s responses has never been a high priority.
-Most studies only use men by default, especially studies that are more expensive, like neuroimaging studies.
-While keeping the subjects of studies limited to one sex was used as a method of minimizing variation between participating individuals, it has resulted in a shortage of information about how marijuana affects women’s bodies and brains as compared to men’s.
+One reason is that most research is conducted on men only.
+While limiting the subjects of studies to one sex is a way of minimizing variation between participating individuals, it has resulted in a shortage of information about how marijuana affects women’s bodies and brains compared to men’s.

 Why Does Cannabis Affect Men and Women Differently?